Chapter R5: Trade disputes

 R5284 « R5239

-But a stoppage may end without settlement of the dispute if the number of workers
+But a stoppage may end without settlement of the dispute if the number of workers1. returning to work or

 2. whose places are taken by others